Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 ## Prefix Tree

-Prefix trees are used for storing key-value pairs, in a way that provides the ability to efficiently prove that a search key's value was looked up correctly.
+Prefix trees store a mapping between search keys and their corresponding values, with the ability to efficiently prove that a search key's value was looked up correctly.

-Each leaf node in a prefix tree represents a specific key-value pair, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
+Each leaf node in a prefix tree represents a specific mapping from search key to value, while each parent node represents some prefix which all search keys in the subtree headed by that node have in common.
 The subtree headed by a parent's left child contains all search keys that share its prefix followed by an additional 0 bit, while the subtree headed by a parent's right child contains all search keys that share its prefix followed by an additional 1 bit.

 The root node, in particular, represents the empty string as a prefix.
 The root's left child contains all search keys that begin with a 0 bit, while the right child contains all search keys that begin with a 1 bit.

-A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of a search key is 0, or the right child if the first bit is 1.
+A prefix tree can be searched by starting at the root node and moving to the left child if the first bit of a search key is 0, or the right child if the first bit is 1.
 This is then repeated for the second bit, third bit, and so on until the search either terminates at a leaf node (which may or may not be for the desired